Coaching Staff

 Nick Petraglia

-Nick Petraglia is currently in his third season with the AAA Blue Jackets after being hired as the Executive Vice President in the summer of 2020.
+Nick Petraglia is currently in his sixth season with the AAA Blue Jackets after being hired as the Executive Vice President in the summer of 2020.
 Petraglia assists with the oversight of all operations of the program.
-On the ice, he works closely with our entire coaching staff and spends time coaching all teams including working with the program's goaltenders.
+On the ice, he works closely with our entire coaching staff.
+In 2025-26, he will lead the 13U (2012) team as head coach after spending the previous 2 seasons as an assistant coach with the birth year.

-A certified USA Hockey Level IV coach, Petraglia was a charter member and mentor for USA Hockey’s Warren Strelow Program, which is responsible for identifying and developing the nation’s elite level goaltenders.
-He has worked numerous USA Hockey development camps and assisted with the evaluation and selection of national teams for the National Team Development Program, Hlinka Gretzky Cup and 5 Nations tournaments.
+A certified USA Hockey Level IV coach, Petraglia works extensively with USA Hockey, coaching national development camps and assisting with the evaluation and selection of national teams for the National Team Development Program, Hlinka Gretzky Cup and 5 Nations tournaments.
+He was a charter member and mentor for USA Hockey’s Warren Strelow Program, which is responsible for identifying and developing the nation’s elite level goaltenders.

 Petraglia received his bachelor's degree in sport organization from Miami in 2004 and his master's degree in sport behavior and performance in 2007.
 He currently resides in Galena with his wife (Becky) and children (Rocco and Athena).